mjhea0/thinkful-angular/readme.md

 ## What is Angular?

-Angular is designed for creating dynamic, [single page applications](https://en.wikipedia.org/wiki/Single-page_application) as well as full web applications within the Model View Controller (MVC) paradigm (Or, more precislely: the [MVVM](http://www.dotnet-tricks.com/Tutorial/designpatterns/2FMM060314-Understanding-MVC,-MVP-and-MVVM-Design-Patterns.html) pattern).
+Angular is designed for creating dynamic, [single page applications](https://en.wikipedia.org/wiki/Single-page_application) as well as full web applications within the Model View Controller (MVC) pattern (Or, more precislely: the [MVVM](http://www.dotnet-tricks.com/Tutorial/designpatterns/2FMM060314-Understanding-MVC,-MVP-and-MVVM-Design-Patterns.html) pattern).

 Working within the MVC paradigm, it's easy to add/bind data to your page, which automatically updates because the framework is always watching for changes.
 Put another way, with Angular, we can write front-end code without having to directly manipulate the DOM.
 It's also easy to learn since it works directly with HTML, by simply extending its functionality.

 Before we start building, read over some of Angular's main features:

 1. **[Templates](http://docs.angularjs.org/guide/templates)**: Templates reside right in your HTML.
-2. **[Two-way data binding](http://docs.angularjs.org/guide/databinding)**: Changes in your Javascript automatically update the DOM - and vice versa.
+2. **[Two-way data binding](http://docs.angularjs.org/guide/databinding)**: Changes to your Javascript automatically update the DOM.
+In other words, it doesn't require an explicit refresh.
 3. **[Routing](http://docs.angularjs.org/api/ngRoute/service/$route)**: Routing represents the possible application states; controllers and templates are employed to serve this purpose.
 4. **[Directives](http://docs.angularjs.org/guide/directive)**: Directive's make it easy to reuse code.